ar5had/cc-xbl-analysis/files/bindings.md

 attachmentlist-vertical | chrome://messenger/content/mailWidgets.xml#attachmentlist-base
 attachmentitem | chrome://global/content/bindings/richlistbox.xml#richlistitem
-mail-toggle-headerfield | does not extend any binding/element mail-headerfield | does not extend any binding/element mail-urlfield | chrome://messenger/content/mailWidgets.xml#mail-headerfield
-mail-emailheaderfield | does not extend any binding/element mail-multi-emailHeaderField | does not extend any binding/element mail-emailaddress | does not extend any binding/element
+mail-toggle-headerfield | does not extend any binding/element mail-emailheaderfield | does not extend any binding/element mail-multi-emailHeaderField | does not extend any binding/element mail-emailaddress | does not extend any binding/element